 There are no parameters or limitations on how the payout needs to be spent, and because it is a tax-free lump sum payment, it makes this type of coverage particularly attractive to employees.
 However, it’s important for clients to be aware that most critical illness coverage in employee benefit plans in Saskatchewan would include a 24-month pre-existing condition clause.

 3. Short- and Long-Term Disability

 Short- and long-term disability coverage replaces a percentage of an employee’s gross earnings at roughly 2/3 of their earnings.
-Short-term disability type of coverage acts an alternative to Employment Insurance (EI) leave, which is covered by the Government of Canada.
+Short-term disability type of coverage acts an alternative to Employment Insurance (EI) leave.
 An employee cannot claim EI if they are on short- or long-term disability leave through their benefits plan.
 As a result, employers who have a short-term disability plan in place can apply for reduced EI premiums which would provide savings for both employer and employee.

-Short-term disability leave covers the first 17 weeks that a person is off work and is paid out weekly.
-The wait period of long-term coverage is typically 17 weeks, and it is paid out monthly.
+Short-term disability leave covers the first 17 weeks that a person is off work and it pays weekly.
+The wait period of long-term disability coverage is typically 17 weeks, and long-term disability insurance pays monthly.
 There are different pay periods depending on the plan, but most long-term disability coverage in employee benefit plans in Saskatchewan will continue to pay out until a person reaches retirement eligibility at age 65.